Divine-Star-Software/DivineVoxelEngine/README.md

 - Easy to use light API and light options
 - Easy to use auto update world on voxel add/remove
   - Will auto update light sources for you.
+- Fluid flow and magma flow like MineCraft.
 - Same voxel different colors
   - Set a color directly on voxel data.
   - Options to create shade gradient with neighbors.